Air Headquarters Communication Squadron: Embraer 145 and Legacy 600

-From 21 September 2005, four 14 seater Embraer Legacy 600 (also, Embraer 135BJ) and four 20 seater Embraer 145 aircraft were inducted into the squadron to replace the HS-748 Avro transports.
+On 21 September 2005, four 14 seater Embraer Legacy 600 (also, Embraer 135BJ) and four 20 seater Embraer 145 aircraft were inducted into the squadron to replace the HS-748 Avro transports.
 Each Embraer 135 is equipped with missile-deflecting systems, modern flight management systems including global positioning system configuration, as well as category II instrument landing system.
 These aircraft cost the IAF ₹1.4 billion (US$20 million) each.

 In August 2025, the IAF contracted a Gurugram-based aviation firm to upgrade its 20 year-old, 14 seater Embraer 135BJ fleet.
 The planned works will include a full repaint of the aircraft, along with a comprehensive overhaul and refurbishment of both the cockpit and passenger cabin.
 This will involve replacing internal fittings and panels, polishing all surfaces, and installing new furnishings, upholstery, curtains, window shades, and flooring.
 While the project timeline is two years, each aircraft will take five months for the process to be completed.
 The overhaul will be scheduled in such a way that, while one aircraft is undergoing refurbishment, the remaining three will always be available for emergency operations.